 In this article, we interpret multiple types of ANOVA results obtained using Excel.

-3 Easy Methods to Interpret ANOVA Results in Excel
+How to Interpret ANOVA Results in Excel: 3 Easy Methods

 (i) ANOVA: Single Factor: Single factor ANOVA is performed when a single variable is in play.
 The result of the analysis is to find whether the data model has any significant differences in its means.
 Therefore, it carries two prominent hypotheses to solve.